How I use my bullet journal as a busy teenager + common myths debunked!

 After I have all of that setup, I will normally set up my weekly spreads.
 Normally, I don't have all seven days in one spread so I can spread out my days and have enough space for everything.
 I will normally have about 4 days in each section just because I have a smaller journal that most people, and so I have enough room to journal.

-My weekly spreads soon shifted to the ones on the
+The top bullet journal is my first one from 2017.
+My weekly spreads soon shifted to the ones on the bottom with my more recent bullet journals. |

 My weekly spreads: